A monopole invariant for families of contact structures: Construction of the families contact invariant

 We will refer to $K$ as the \textit{conical} or \textit{symplectic end} of $Z^+$, and to $Z$ as the \textit{cylindrical end}.
-Observe that the metric over the cylindrical end $Z$ only depends on the base triple $( \xi_0 , \alpha_0 , j_0 )$ and is independent of the contact structure $(\xi , \alpha , j )$.
+Observe that in this construction the family of metrics $g_t$ restricted over the cylindrical end $Z$ is independent of $t$ (it only depends on the fixed base triple $(\xi_0 , \alpha_0 , j_0 )$).
+We will denote by $(g_0 , \omega_0 , J_0 )$ the corresponding structures determined by the base triple $(\xi_0 , \alpha_0 , j_0 )$.